 What Should I Expect from Testing?

-You should expect to get a comprehensive picture of you or your child’s functioning across multiple domains (which may include cognitive/ information processing, academic, learning skills, attention/executive functioning, developmental level, and social/emotional functioning), a detailed written report, understandable feedback, and, most importantly, a set of clearly stated recommendations for specific actions you can take.
+You should expect to get a comprehensive picture of your child’s functioning across multiple domains (which may include cognitive/ information processing, academic, learning skills, attention/executive functioning, developmental level, and social/emotional functioning), a detailed written report, understandable feedback, and, most importantly, a set of clearly stated recommendations for specific actions you can take.

 Developmental Diagnostic Assessment

 Developmental Diagnostic Assessments specifically answer questions related to an individual’s cognitive and social-emotional development.
 This may include questions regarding friendship, flexibility, and behavioral regulation.
 This assessment is comprehensive and includes all areas of the Psychodiagnostic Assessment with additional sessions focused on a variety of developmental delays and diagnoses, such as Autism Spectrum Disorder (ASD).
 Dr. Deane, who specialized in diagnosing and treating ASD during her training at UCLA’s Center for Autism Research and Treatment (CART), is certified to administer the Autism Diagnostic Observation Schedule (ADOS-2), the gold standard for diagnosing ASD.